 Rizzuto: One of the key findings that came out of the research is that equity funds outweigh fixed income three to one in most retirement plans.
 While this wasn’t exactly a surprise, that sustained gap brings to mind the question of whether plan participants can create a truly diversified portfolio with so few fixed income options.
 With that in mind, what do these findings mean for participants?

 Towarnicky: I think the clear message for participants is that a diversity of choices – both equity and fixed income – is necessary to meet their needs and pursue whatever goals they have for retirement.
 Given plan sponsors’ focus on minimizing risk and their tendency to avoid change, diversification of participants’ retirement assets will increasingly need to consider the allocation of all household retirement assets, including their 401(k), IRA, Social Security and their spouse’s retirement savings.

 Adams: I would add that participants are largely dependent on their retirement plan menus to provide a prudent selection of diverse investment options.
 And if participants don’t have high-quality options available to them, as well as a diverse array of choices, they can’t build a prudent diverse portfolio.

-For plan sponsors and retirement plan financial professionals looking for more guidance on reviewing and selecting fixed income options, download our Fixed Income in DC Plans Guide.
+For plan sponsors and retirement plan financial professionals looking for more guidance on reviewing and selecting fixed income options, view our Rethinking Fixed Income in DC Plans resources.